17 Simple HTML Code Examples You Can Learn in 10 Minutes

 Go Forth and HTML

-With these 17 HTML tags (and a few more attendant ones) you should be able to create a simple webpage.
-To see how to put them all together, you can download the sample HTML page that I’ve created.
-You can open it in your browser to see how it all comes together, or in a text editor to see exactly how the code works.
+With these 17 HTML examples (and counting) you should be able to create a simple website .
+To see how to put them all together, you can download our sample HTML page.
+Open it in your browser to see how it all comes together, or in a text editor to see exactly how the code works.